neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/handout.md

 ## Markdown

 Markdown is a plain text formatting syntax.
 It makes writing formatted text (bold headlines, Blockquotes, lists, etc.) much easier.
-You can get beautifully formatted results by using Markdown only instead of using a dedicated program like Word.
+You can get beautifully formatted results by writing Markdown only instead of using a program like Word.
 You can view the formatted result of your Markdown in your Code Editor.
 It is also used by countless Websites like GitHub or Slack.
 It uses specific characters to display parts of the text in a certain way.